Helena Kennedy, Baroness Kennedy of The Shaws: Personal life

-From 1978 to 1984 she lived with the actor Iain Mitchell, and together they had a son.
-In 1986, Kennedy married Iain Louis Hutchison, a surgeon, with whom she has a daughter and a son.
+From 1978 to 1984 she lived with the actor Iain Mitchell, and together they had a son (Keir Kennedy Mitchell who is a personal trainer).
+In 1986, Kennedy married Iain Louis Hutchison, a surgeon, with whom she has a daughter (Clio Kennedy Hutchison, a doctor) and a son (Roland Kennedy Hutchison, a film director).
+She has five grandchildren.

-Kennedy regularly attends Mass and professes that her Roman Catholicism "remains very much part of who I am", even though she eschews its more traditional values.
+Kennedy regularly attends Mass and professes that her Catholicism "remains very much part of who I am", even though she eschews its more traditional values.

+In 2023, Kennedy took part in King Charles and Queen Camilla's coronation at Westminster Abbey, carrying the Queen Consort's Rod with Dove.

 Honours

-She has received numerous academic awards, including:
+She has received numerous awards, including: